Oommen Chandy: Second term as chief minister (2011–2016)

 UDF, led by Oommen Chandy, secured a slender margin of majority in the assembly election held on 13 April 2011 by winning 72 seats against the 68 seats of the LDF.
 He took the oath on 18 May 2011 with six other ministers of his cabinet.
 Later, thirteen other ministers were also inducted into his cabinet.
+During his second term as Chief Minister, Oommen Chandy held the portfolios of General Administration, Finance, Excise, Fisheries, Ports, Law and Housing, among others.
+He assumed the Excise, Fisheries and Ports portfolios following K. Babu's resignation and the Finance portfolio following Finance Minister K. M. Mani's resignation in 2015.
+In 2014, he transferred the Home and Vigilance portfolios to Ramesh Chennithala upon his induction into the cabinet.

 Leader of Opposition

 Oommen was the leader of opposition in the twelfth Kerala Legislative Assembly.
 Under his leadership, UDF marked victories in Lok Sabha Election 2009, gaining 16 out of 20 parliament constituencies in Kerala.
 UDF also got an upper hand in local body elections.

 Leader of Congress Parliamentary Party

 After winning the closely contested 2011 assembly election, Congress's legislative party unanimously elected Oommen as its leader.

 Awards and honours

 Oommen Chandy received the 2013 United Nations Public Service Award for the Asia-Pacific region, for "Preventing and Combating Corruption in the Public Service."
 The award was presented on 27 June 2013, in Manama, Bahrain, by the UN Under-Secretary-General for Economic and Social Affairs, Wu Hongbo.
 The award was based on the theme "Transformative e-Government and Innovation: Creating a Better Future for All".